Steve Gritt

-Stephen John "Steve" Gritt (born 31 October 1957) is an English former football player, manager and scout.
+Stephen John Gritt (born 31 October 1957) is an English former football player, manager and scout.

 His playing career included spells at Charlton Athletic, AFC Bournemouth and Walsall.
 He was joint manager of Charlton for four years and, from 1996, manager of Brighton & Hove Albion.
 During a spell at Millwall, Gritt was briefly caretaker manager.
-After back office roles at Charlton and Bournemouth, he was assistant manager at Ebbsfleet United (2013-2018) and at Macclesfield Town, before joining Dagenham & Redbridge as assistant to Daryl McMahon in January 2020.
+After back office roles at Charlton and Bournemouth, he was assistant manager at Ebbsfleet United (2013–2018) and at Macclesfield Town, before joining Dagenham & Redbridge as assistant to Daryl McMahon in January 2020.

 Playing career

 Gritt spent most of his playing career with Charlton Athletic, after joining from home town club AFC Bournemouth in 1977.
-In his first spell with Charlton, he experienced one relegation to the Third Division (1980), one promotion to the Second Division (1981) and one promotion to the First Division (1986).
+In his first spell with Charlton, he experienced one relegation to the Third Division (1980), one promotion to the Second Division (1981), one promotion to the First Division (1986), and was a runner-up in the Full Members Cup final of 1987.
 In 1989, he moved to Walsall for a brief spell but soon returned to Charlton.
 In his second spell, he experienced another relegation in 1990.

 In all, Gritt made 435 appearances for Charlton, with 26 goals, placing him fifth on Charlton's all-time appearance list.
 He played a further two seasons after being appointed manager, retiring in 1993.
 He later had brief spells with non-league teams Welling United and Tooting & Mitcham after leaving Charlton in 1995.